tvs-tanmay/ReRo-Hackathon-2024/task_2/README.md

    cd path/to/task_2

 2. **Edit the PID Controller**
+3.
-   - Open the `sim.py` file in your preferred editor to implement or adjust the PID controller and save the file.
+   - Open the `pid_controller.py` file in your preferred editor to implement the PID controller and save the file.
    - Inside the `sim.py` file, define the PID controller parameters (`Kp`, `Ki`, `Kd`) and implement the control logic in the given function.
 Make sure to adjust the parameters to achieve stable control of the temperature.
    - ## **dont make any changes to the sim.py except the (`Kp`, `Ki`, `Kd`)**
    ```code-block